ItunuIsewon/PGCAfricaAI_2025/modules/Practical_1.md

 plt.show()
 ```

-What threshold should do you think is appropriate for choosing principal components?
+❓ What threshold should do you think is appropriate for choosing principal components?

-A useful information PCA gives is the number of clusters(groups) that are in the data
+📜 A useful information PCA gives is the number of clusters(groups) that are in the data.

 ```python
 # Transform the data into principal components